secretsciencelab/secretcampfire/docs/DEVELOPERS.md

           ]
         }
       ```
-    - the `style_url` field in the feed provides custom CSS to render:
+    - the `style_url` field in the feed provides custom CSS file to render:
       - infinite-scroll viewer for entire feed
       - single-post page
+    - the `custom_head` field lets the owner insert custom code (e.g., Google Analytics)
   - `/post/<id>`
     - returns JSON of post from DB